How to Save Money with a Pellet Heater

 Burn Budget Wood Pellets

-If you want to run your pellet heater often, then I’d suggest buying cheaper pellets to save money.
-In Tasmania we pay $8.50 to $12.00 a bag.
-That’s a price difference of $3.50 per bag.
-I burn at least 80 bags of pellets a year, so if I bought cheaper pellets that would save me about $280 a year.
-That money could then be spent on getting my heater serviced, buying more pellets if i needed or just saving it for a rainy day.
-Some people prefer to burn more expensive pellets because they burn cleaner, and I totally understand that, but by switching to cheaper, maybe not the cheapest, pellets you can easily save money.
+Another simple way to save money is to buy budget wood pellets.
+This might be easier said than done depending on where you live, but in Tasmania we have multiple retailers selling wood pellets, so prices are competitive and do vary.
+I burn at least 80 bags of pellets a year, so if I bought a cheaper brand of wood pellets and saved $2 a bag, then that would save me $160 a year.
+That money could then be spent on getting my heater serviced, buying more pellets if needed or just saving it for a rainy day.
+Some people prefer to burn more expensive pellets because they burn cleaner, and I totally understand that, but by switching to a cheaper wood pellet brand then you’ll save money and be able to run your heater more often.

 Buy a Budget Pellet Heater